junglok/tem-docs/docs/batch/pbspro.md

 ## **Propagating environment settings**

-Some users find it useful to set environment variables in their login environment that can be temporarily used for multiple batch jobs without modifying the job script.
+Some users find it useful to set environment variables in their login environment that can be reused across multiple batch jobs without modifying the job script.
-This practice can be particularly useful during iterative development and debugging work.
+This is especially handy during iterative development and debugging.

-PBSPro has two approaches to propagation:
+PBSPro supports two approaches to propagation:

-1. Specific variables can be forwarded to the job upon request.
+1. Forward specific variables to the job on request.
-2. The entire environment can be forwarded to the job.
+2. Forward the entire environment to the job.

-In general, the first approach is preferred because the second may have unintended consequences.
+The first approach is generally preferred, since the second can have unintended consequences.

-These settings are controlled by qsub arguments that can be used at the command line or as directives within job scripts.
-Here are examples of both approaches:
+These settings are controlled by qsub arguments, usable either at the command line or as directives within job scripts.
+Here are examples of both:

 ```bash
 # Selectively forward runtime variables to the job (lower-case v)
 $> qsub -v DEBUG=true,CASE_NAME job.pbs
 ```

-When you use the selective option (lower-case `v`), you can either specify only the variable name to propagate the current value (as in `CASE_NAME` in the example), or you can explicitly set it to a given value at submission time (as in `DEBUG`).
+With the selective option (lower-case `v`), you can either specify just the variable name to propagate its current value (as with `CASE_NAME` above), or explicitly set a value at submission time (as with `DEBUG`).

 ```bash
 # Forward the entire environment to the job (upper-case V)